zyra/ionic-image-loader/README.md

 #### setCacheDirectoryName(directoryName: string)
 Set a custom directory name to store the cached images in.

+#### setConcurrency(concurrency: number)
+Set the maximum number of concurrent connections.
+Cached images will be loaded instantly, this limit is only for new images.

 # Contributing
 - **Having trouble?** Create an issue [here](https://github.com/zyramedia/ionic-image-loader/issues/new)